Southern Space Emergent Ethos: a Reconstitution in Visual Rhetorics by Michael Dimmick

 Southern Ethos Thumbnail Image

-COURSE: English 727 – Digital Humanities
+COURSE: English 727: Digital Humanities

 MEDIUM: Graphic Essay

-The paper discusses how African American farmers in the Jim Crow era south began using filmstrips, paired with audio and text to more broadly disseminate literacy and “how to do things” – these needs based activities dealt with forming an okra co-op, voting, electing representatives to the farming committee, and so forth.
+The paper discusses how African American farmers in the Jim Crow era South began using filmstrips, paired with audio and text, to more broadly disseminate literacy and “how to do things” – these needs-based activities dealt with forming an okra co-op, voting, electing representatives to the farming committee, and so forth.
 Thus, I have used images (found, created, mangled, copied, and transformed) to try to radically re-envision and illustrate the possibilities for civic discourse that stemmed from these marginalized rhetorical practices.

-View this Project!
+View this Graphic Essay